QUESTION: Isn't it safest for a deminer to work in a prone position?

 is not even wearing a visor - but in any case the CMAC deminers

-ignored the SOPs and actually worked kneeling whenever the experts were not there.
+ignored the SOPs and actually worked kneeling whenever their expert advisors were not there.
 Several who had accidents

 in the kneeling position still lost their eyes because of the